Online Casinos In Nevada? CEO Of MGM Says Yes

 How Does Nevada Online Betting Compare To Other States?

 While Nevada has online sports betting, you have to register in-person at a retail sportsbook.
 Illinois is the only other state with online sports betting that has that requirement.
-But that requirement will expire in Illinois once regulators approve an online-only sportsbook (one not tied to a land-based casino).
+But that requirement will expire in the Illinois sports betting market once regulators approve an online-only sportsbook (one not tied to a land-based casino).
 Once that happens, Nevada will be the only state of around 20 that makes you register in person.

 However, Nevada is also one of the few states with legal online poker.
 It also shares player pools with New Jersey and Delaware through the All American Poker Network, which includes members of WSOP.com and 888 US.